False Dilemma Fallacy

 “You either support us or you support them.”

-First, you can present two options as being mutually exclusive when they are not.
-For example, “We must choose between economic growth and protecting the environment."
+There are two common ways to commit this fallacy.
+First, you can present two options as mutually exclusive when they aren’t.
+For example: “We must choose between economic growth and protecting the environment.”

-Second, you can present two options as being the only options, ignoring other alternatives.
-For example, in the example “You either support us or you support them”, a viable option is to support neither.
+Second, you can present two options as the only options, ignoring other alternatives.
+In “You either support us or you support them,” a reasonable alternative is to support neither (or to support both on different issues).

 - Could A and B both be correct (or partially correct)?